What Are Closing Costs?

 You've found your dream home, the seller has accepted your offer, your loan has been approved and you're eager to move into your new home.
 But before you get the key, there's one more step--the closing.

 Simply put, closing costs are all the fees charged by title companies, banks, lenders, and others who help you through the process of buying your home.
-These closing cost fees are added to your home purchase price.
+These closing cost fees are added to your home's purchase price.

-However, here are a few of the most common fees that are included in the closing costs of buying your home:
+Here are a few of the most common fees that are included in the closing costs of buying your home:

 - Lawyer's fees – These fees vary across Canada, and the Hamre Team can refer you to a lawyer who offers a competitive legal package.